 I’ll say it again, don’t make the mistake of entering the world of expensive cameras so early.

-Ultimately photos are made also by great locations, landscapes and people you meet.
+Ultimately photos are also made by great locations, landscapes and people you meet.

 Mobile editing is the first step to take if you want to improve your pictures.

-You can start cropping your images, learning how to straighten the horizon line then practice with exposure to fix you under or over exposed image.
+You can start cropping your images, learning how to straighten the horizon line then practice with exposure to fix you under or overexposed images.

 Adjust the highlights and shadows to make make the bright tones brighter and dark tone darker.
-This will give you a great control on the contrast.
+This will give you great control of the contrast.

 Use the spot healing tool to remove impurities or distractive small elements on your image.

-If you want to learn more about how to use Lightroom, I’ve posted an article.
-Find it here How to edit photos in Lightroom
+If you want to learn more about how to use Lightroom, I’ve created an extensive article.
+Find it here How to Edit Photos in Lightroom

 “Repetition is the mother of all learning”.